Forum-Informationsfreiheit/OffenesParlament/offenesparlament/docs/source/design.rst

 Text
 ~~~~~~~~~~

-We have a number of basic text formatting covered, such as headlines, lists, … (how much detail here?)
+We have a number of basic text formatting covered, such as headlines, lists, etc …

 Tables